floooh/floooh.github.io/_posts/2025-12-01-sokol-vulkan-backend-1.md

-I won't bore you with what Vulkan barriers are or why they are necessary, just that barriers are usually needed when a Vulkan buffer or image changes the way it is accessed by the CPU or GPU (for instance when a resource changes from being a staging-upload target to being accessed by a shader, or when an image object changes from being used as a pass attachment to being sampled as a texture).
+I won't bore you with what Vulkan barriers are or why they are necessary, just that barriers are usually needed when a Vulkan buffer or image changes the way it is accessed by the GPU (for instance when a resource changes from being a staging-upload target to being accessed by a shader, or when an image object changes from being used as a pass attachment to being sampled as a texture).